-- Adequate controls and personnel to provide the program services requested within this RFP. - A capacity for collaboration and interagency coordination. - Attest to their qualifications on Addendum II, Bidders' Statement of Qualifications (see Section 7.2, Forms and Addendums).
+- Adequate controls and personnel to provide the program services requested within this RFP. - Have documented success providing services to at-risk populations that support those requested in this RFP. - Demonstrate a capacity and experience for collaboration and interagency coordination. - Attest to their qualifications on Form #2, Statement of Qualifications (see Section 8: REQUIRED FORMS).